Treatment of Cervical Spondylosis

 Medical research validating the use of Comprehensive Prolotherapy, from simple dextrose injections to stem cell prolotherapy injections is not new.
 There is 55 years of research supporting the use of Prolotherapy for problems of the neck and head.(4)

-Do you have questions about Cervical Spondylosis?
-Get help and information from our Caring Medical Staff
+If you have questions about Cervical Spondylosis, you can get help and information from our Caring Medical Staff

 1. Steilen D, Hauser R, Woldin B, Sawyer S. Chronic neck pain: making the connection between capsular ligament laxity and cervical instability.
 Open Orthop J. 2014 Oct 1;8:326-45. doi: 10.2174/1874325001408010326. eCollection 2014.
 [Google Scholar]